 The Medical Center is a participant in the San Bernardino Treasurer's Pool (County Pool).
 The County Pool is an external investment pool and is not registered with the Securities Exchange Commission (SEC).
 The County Pool is rated by Fitch ratings (NRSRO) at AAAf/S1+.
 The San Bernardino County Treasury Oversight Committee conducts County Pool oversight.
-Cash on deposit in the County Pool at June 30, 2020 and 2019, is stated at fair value.
+Cash on deposit in the County Pool at June 30, 2021 and 2020, is stated at fair value.
 The County Pool values participant shares on an amortized cost basis during the year and adjusts to fair value at year-end.
-The fair value adjustment at June 30, 2020 and 2019 had no effect on the Medical Center's investment income.
-For further information regarding the County Pool, refer to the County of San Bernardino Annual Financial Report.
+The fair value adjustment at June 30, 2021 and 2020 had no effect on the Medical Center's investment income.
+For further information regarding the County Pool, refer to the San Bernardino County Annual Comprehensive Financial Report.